siggame/octo-robot/README.md

 more or less exact command to complete setting up a postgres server

-sudo apt-get update && sudo apt-get upgrade && sudo apt-get install libpq-dev python-dev sudo apt-get install postgresql postgresql-contrib These should install the nessasary libraries for postgres python will still need some required packages to interact with postgres which should be satified by psycopg2, this should be covered by buildout

 Now we'll need to build the database and the user